 Molekule has developed an air purifier that, unlike conventional ones, that also detects airborne bacteria.
 Is it going to transform the way we clean our homes?
-Until now, the air purifier market has mainly targeted a specific set of consumers.
+Until now, the has mainly targeted a specific set of consumers.
 The aspirational ones who want to put an air purifier in their homes, but for whom the ambient air quality isn’t a big deal.
 In the current market, there are a whole bunch of air purifiers but none which can precisely and precisely monitor and deliver air quality information.

 What Molekule has done is to bring air quality monitoring to the home with high precision.
 A white LED light illuminates the air in the room in different colours depending on the overall quality of the air in the room.
 This light is not only designed to indicate the quality of the air but can also be used to detect human odor.
 Measuring airflow with the laser-light from the main lamp gives a good indication about the overall air quality.